Cameron Gray (swimmer)

 Cameron Gray (born 13 August 2003) is a New Zealand swimmer specialising in sprint events.
-He first represented his country at the 2022 World Aquatics Championships, and won a bronze medal in the 50 m butterfly at the 2022 Commonwealth Games.
+He first represented his country at the 2024 Summer Olympics, and won a bronze medal in the 50 metre butterfly at the 2022 Commonwealth Games.

 Biography

 Born in Auckland on 13 August 2003, Gray was educated at Westlake Boys High School.
-He is a member of the North Shore Swimming Club and is coached by Andy McMillan.
+He began his swimming career at the North Shore Swimming Club under the tutelage of former New Zealand swimmer Andy McMillan.

 He made his senior international debut in 2022 at the 2022 World Aquatics Championships, finishing 35th in the 50 m butterfly and 39th in the 200 m freestyle.

 Gray represented his country at the 2022 Commonwealth Games.
-In the 50 m butterfly, he recorded a time of 24.02 seconds in the heats to qualify 14th fastest for the semifinals.
-He then was seventh fastest in the semifinals, with a time of 23.58 seconds, and swam a time of 23.27 seconds in the final to win the bronze medal.
+In the 50 metre butterfly, he recorded a time of 24.02 seconds in the heats to qualify 14th fastest for the semifinals.
+He then was seventh fastest in the semifinals, with a time of 23.58 seconds, and swam a time of 23.27 seconds in the final to win the bronze medal and set a new New Zealand Record.
+Gray also competed in the 50 metre backstroke, 50 metre freestyle, 100 metre freestyle and 200 metre freestyle.

+Gray would cap off his year at the 2022 FINA World Swimming Championships (25m) with some strong performances including a 30th in the 50 metre freestyle, 18th in the 50 metre backstroke, 26th in 50 metre butterfly and multiple relays.

+At the 2023 World Aquatics Championships in Fukuoka, Gray, now swimming at the Coast Swimming club in Auckland under Michael Weston, finished 19th in the 100 metre freestyle and 25th in the 50 metre butterfly.